C5 to C6 spondylosis overview

-C5 to C6 spondylosis refers to the general deterioration of the spinal anatomy, whereas conditions like a herniated disc, spinal stenosis, or osteoarthritis more precisely describe the source of the neck pain.
-This is an important distinction because treatment for these conditions varies widely, so simply describing the source of pain as spondylosis isn’t necessarily helpful when managing pain.
+C5 to C6 spondylosis refers to the general deterioration of the spinal anatomy, where conditions like a herniated disc, spinal stenosis or osteoarthritis more precisely describe the origin of the neck pain.
+This is an important distinction because treatment for these conditions varies widely, so simply describing the source of pain as spondylosis isn’t helpful when managing discomfort.

-As we grow older, the spine naturally begins to deteriorate.
-The intervertebral discs that cushion the spine dry out and tear, the facet joints that connect adjacent vertebrae become arthritic, and bone spurs develop in the spinal column.
-This is normal and largely unavoidable.
-In the neck, a doctor may describe this degeneration as C5-C6 spondylosis, which is to say the spinal anatomy at the fifth and sixth levels of the cervical spine are deteriorating.
+As we age, the spine naturally begins to degenerate.
+The spinal discs that act as cushions for the vertebrae dry out and can tear, while the joints that connect vertebrae become arthritic and bone spurs develop in the spinal column.
+This process is normal and largely unavoidable.
+In the neck, a physician may describe this degeneration as C5 to C6 spondylosis, meaning parts of the fifth and sixth levels of the cervical spine are deteriorating.

 - Degenerative disc disease

-- The presence of osteophytes
+- The presence of bone spurs

 - Injury or muscle strain

-Once the source of your neck pain is determined, your physician will attempt to manage your pain and address the condition conservatively.
-Heat therapy, pain medication, and exercise are all usually effective treatments for nerve compression caused by C5 to C6 spondylosis.
+Once the source of your neck pain is determined, your doctor will attempt to manage your pain and address the condition through nonsurgical means, if possible.
+Heat therapy, pain medication, gentle stretching and exercise are all usually effective treatments for nerve compression caused by C5 to C6 spondylosis.